Minhui-Chen/CTMM/README.md

 * [sim](bin/sim) in bin/sim contains scripts to perform simulations

-* [cuomo](bin/cuomo) in bin/cuomo contains scripts to perform analyses on iPSCs from Cuomo et al. 2020 Nature Communications
+* [cuomo](bin/cuomo) in bin/cuomo contains scripts to analyze iPSCs from Cuomo et al. 2020 Nat Commun

 ## Installation
 Users can download the latest repository and then use ``pip``: